wzao1515/w6113.github.io/lecs/16_naiad.md

 * We discussed how aggregation is a blocking operator
   * can't emit values before it sees all inputs
 * what if we aggregate on time, and it has some ordering?
+  * then we can emit timestep by timestep?

 Consider recursive queries